Guide to DTC Growth: How to Dominate Direct-to-Consumer Market [+Statistics]

 In recent years, primarily due to the internet, there has been a significant shift in how businesses reach customers.
-For a long time, manufacturers have largely relied on middlemen to get their products to consumers.
+Manufacturers have largely relied on middlemen to get their products to consumers for a long time.
 However, today they can market their products online and set up distribution channels to deliver products directly to consumers.

-Direct-to-consumer retail is a strategy whereby businesses sell their products directly to the end user without the involvement of wholesalers, third-party retailers, and other middlemen.
+Direct-to-consumer retail is a strategy whereby businesses sell their products directly to the end-user without wholesalers, third-party retailers, and other middlemen.
 As consumers continue to embrace the convenience of online shopping, there is an increased need for businesses to achieve direct-to-consumer growth.

 Though many businesses are yet to explore the benefits of direct-to-consumer growth, some have, and are reaping the fruits.

-Here are a couple of examples of companies that have achieved success due to direct-to-consumer growth.
+Here are a couple of examples of companies that have succeeded due to direct-to-consumer growth.

 After realizing that socks were the most requested items at homeless shelters, Randy Goldberg and David Heath wanted to give back.
 However, they also wanted to make something that people would love.
 This inspired them to start Bombas, a company that only sells high-quality socks.
 Their strategy was simple.
 For every pair of socks they sold, they would donate another pair.

 Their initial goal was to donate socks worth one million dollars in their first year.
 After setting up an advertising campaign to propel growth, the startup was able to grow into a one hundred million dollar company.

 Though Away, the travel company, was intended to be a luggage company, the co-founders Steph Korey and Jen Rubio knew that they needed to be unique to penetrate the already saturated industry.
 This is why they positioned their startup as a travel company offering lots of beneficial content to users via podcasts, magazines, and their Instagram channel.